 For this personalized Christmas Eve sign, I wanted to have the sign stand the test of time.
 The Cricut Maker cuts 1/16” basswood which is reasonably sturdy, but I wanted to know it would hold up so I cut two sheets and glued them together for extra strength.
 This will totally stick with our family for years now!
 This would also make a rad gift, just personalize it with their family name.

 You can grab the file I designed in Cricut Design Space right here, it uses all images and fonts in Cricut Access.
-The font I used is called A Frightful Affair (it’s my fave for anything kid related, I’ve used it here… and here).
+The font I used for this Cricut Christmas craft is called A Frightful Affair (it’s my fave for anything kid related, I’ve used it here… and here).
 You can just add in your family name at the bottom and hit ‘make it!’.
+Easy, right?!

 For the wood, I cut two of that sheet again, just to make it twice as sturdy.